HenrikBengtsson/jottr.org/content/post/2025-06-23-globals_improvements.md

 fact, this is a distilled version of a large real-world scenario reported by at least one person.
-It's thanks to such feedback that we together can make improvements to the **futureverse** ecosystem 🙏 I cannot know for sure, but I'd expect this has indeed impacted several R developers - the **future** package is after all among the 0.6% most downloaded packages and there are [1,300 packages that "need" it](https://r-universe.dev/search?q=needs%3Afuture) as of May 2025.
+It's thanks to such feedback that we together can make improvements to the **futureverse** ecosystem 🙏 I cannot know for sure, but I'd suspect this has impacted several R developers already - the **future** package is after all among the 0.6% most downloaded packages and there are [1,300 packages that "need" it](https://r-universe.dev/search?q=needs%3Afuture) as of May 2025.
 The above problem was fixed in **globals** 0.18.0 (2025-05-08) and **future** 1.49.0 (2025-05-09), which now make use of the new `findGlobals(..., method = "dfs")` search strategy internally.
 After updating these packages, the above code snippet gives us

 ```r
 value(f)